pnnl/Smisc/README.md

 ## Smisc

-An R package containing a collection of functions for statistical computing and data manipulation.
+An R package containing a collection of functions for statistical computing, data manipulation, and visualization.
 You can find package vignettes and documentation [here](https://pnnl.github.io/Smisc).

 #### To cite: